centria/advanced-csharp/src/content/tmc.md

 When you have the account, follow the instructions for:
 - Selecting your organization: *Centria University of Applied Sciences*
-- Selecting your course: *Advanced of Programming in C#*
+- Selecting your course: *Advanced Programming with C#*

 <Note>
-If you are doing this course via open university, select Basics of Programming in C# Open University!
+If you are doing this course via open university, the course will open in 2022!
 </Note>

 ## Doing the exercises